 Look below.
 The image to the left is how our bare root crepe myrtles are shipped.
-These bare root crepe myrtles have no foliage or blooms and are actively in their dormant season.
-Planting during the dormant season in the cooler months with proper care ensures your plants to look like the right image below.
+These bare-root crepe myrtles have no foliage or blooms and are active in their dormant season.
+Planting during the dormant season in the cooler months with proper care ensures your plants look like the right image below.

-To decrease plant shock during transplant, we advise to plant your trees and shrubs during the dormant season.
-These are bare root trees and plants, so giving them time before Spring to start growing alleviates stress to the plants.
-In addition, temperatures below 31 degrees harm the plant growth.
+To decrease plant shock during transplant, we advise planting your trees and shrubs during the dormant season.
+These are bare root trees and plants, so giving them time before Spring to start growing alleviates stress.
+In addition, temperatures below 31 degrees harm plant growth.
 Safely planting your trees and shrubs is in temperatures over 31 degrees.
 Once temperatures reach over 58 degrees, your plants will leave the dormant stage and start to bud.
 For best results, please plant before the budding process.
 Cooler Months are the Best Times to Plant your Trees and Shrubs